Calculus

 Calculus is one of the most powerful and useful tools in mathematics, and it has revolutionized many fields of knowledge.
 By understanding calculus, you can learn how to analyze and control systems that change continuously, and how to apply mathematics to real-world problems.

 Imagine driving Voyager 1 and 2.
 The two robots that scientists have succeeded in flying past all four gas giant planets in the outer solar system and taking close up pictures, videos and other observations.
+They are still sending data from interstellar space, outside of our solar system.
 That would have been impossible without advanced mathematics.

 Sources: